Katie Cohen: Lease Extension Terms

 Common examples of defects in the lease which have been remedied during the course of a statutory lease extension are as follows:-

 - Service charge percentages – it is possible for certain service charge adjustments to be incorporated in the individual lease extension and this could for example include an error in the percentage stated in the existing lease.
-Note that the provisions of section 57(2) of the Act and that if the lease extension cannot be agreed and references made to the Leasehold Valuation Tribunal (LVT), they are only concerned with the terms of one lease (the individual lease extension being dealt with) and accordingly do not have the power to vary the terms of the other leases in the building during the context of the lease extension.
+Note that the provisions of s57(2) of the Act and that if the lease extension cannot be agreed and references made to the First-Tier Tribunal they are only concerned with the terms of one lease (the individual lease extension being dealt with) and accordingly do not have the power to vary the terms of the other leases in the building during the context of the lease extension.
 This would be for example where the coverability of service charges throughout the building do not equate to 100%.

 - Insurance – it is commonplace for a lease extension in a maisonette to include a provision whereby responsibility for insurance of the building is placed on the landlord as opposed to the leaseholder.
 There are many leases where the burden is upon the individual leaseholders to insure the building.
 This has many problems if for example one of the flats does not have adequate insurance in place so the current reinstatement value of the property is incorrect and in the event of destruction or damage, there is a shortfall that is the responsibility of the leaseholder.

 It should be noted that many landlords will seek an opportunity such as a statutory lease extension to incorporate terms in a deed of surrender and re-grant of lease/deed of variation which are not permitted under the 1993 Act.
-Such modifications, exclusions or additions are however permitted in a voluntary lease extension and accordingly a tenant should always seek legal advice before agreeing a lease extension to ensure that their obligations under the extended lease are no more onerous as they were under the existing lease.
+Such modifications, exclusions or additions are however permitted in a voluntary lease extension and accordingly a tenant should always seek legal advice before agreeing a lease extension to make sure that their obligations under the extended lease are no more onerous as they were under the existing lease.

 In conclusion, straightforward lease extensions can in fact become protracted if a landlord seeks to incorporate onerous terms not permitted under the 1993 Act.
-It is therefore imperative that a leaseholder seeks professional advice from a solicitor with the expertise to deal to ensure that their rights are protected at all times.
+It is therefore imperative that a leaseholder seeks professional advice from a solicitor with the expertise to deal to make sure that their rights are protected at all times.

 For further information on this and other leasehold services provided by Child & Child, please contact Katie on: